top of page

 Does EMB work with MATLAB and Simulink?

-If you would like to use MATLAB and Simulink with our DAQs, several toolboxes are needed, such as the Embedded Coder STM32.
+If you would like to use MATLAB and Simulink with our DAQs, several toolboxes are needed.
 We can provide you with configuration files for our DAQs (.ioc) that will help you get started.

 bottom of page